-Bohemian Switzerland is as far away from Prague life as you can imagine.
-It’s a fantasy world of leafy forests, deep river gorges, and oddly shaped sandstone arches and towers.
+Bohemian Switzerland National Park may be an easy day trip from Prague, but it is as far away from Prague life as you can imagine.
+This place is a fantasy world of leafy forests, deep river gorges, and oddly shaped sandstone arches and towers.

 The region earned its name thanks to two Swiss painters who lived in nearby Dresden.
 They thought the scenery reminded them of their homeland and captured the landscapes on canvas.
 It might not be Switzerland, but it was close, and the name Bohemian Switzerland stuck.